Wormholes and out-of-time ordered correlators in gauge/gravity duality: Introduction

 Our goal is to examine what the nonlocal coupling and traversability from boundary to boundary means for dynamics, chaos and information transfer in dual field theory.
 Intimate relation of wormholes to quantum information and even the black hole entropy problem was found in \cite{erepr2}, in the framework of the celebrated ER=EPR proposal \cite{erepr1,worm2003} and the concepts of scrambling \cite{scramble,scramble2} and firewalls \cite{blacksmat}.
-The "diffusion of information" on the black hole horizon turns out to be related to the decay rate of weakly non-equilibrium (linear response) correlation functions known as out-of-time ordered correlators (OTOC) \cite{butter,butterlocal,butterstring}.
-Essentially, OTOC diagnoses chaos during the equilibration of the quantum field theory/many body system after a perturbation.\footnote{This kind of chaos is essentially quasiclassical, and is only weakly related to the chaos in the deep quantum regime, described by the random matrix theory \cite{randmat}.} Another way of saying it is the scrambling concept of \cite{scramble}: the OTOC growth rate determines the timescale over which a small package of information distributes itself over macroscopic distances (over the whole black hole horizon in this case); supposing pure exponential growth $e^{\lambda t}$, the exponent $\lambda$ is usually dubbed Lyapunov exponent, in (weak) analogy to classical Lyapunov exponents.
-If black holes are indeed the fastest scramblers in nature as proposed by Susskind and others, then the entropy problem is particularly sharp, as any piece of matter falling into a black hole will likely quickly get out as Hawking radiation, being thus entangled to both the black hole interior and the radiation outside the black hole.
+The "diffusion of information" on the black hole horizon turns out to be related to the growth of time-disordered correlation functions known as out-of-time ordered correlators (OTOC) \cite{mss,butter,butterlocal,butterstring}.
+Essentially, OTOC diagnoses chaos during the equilibration of the quantum field theory/many body system after a perturbation.\footnote{This kind of chaos is essentially quasiclassical, and is only weakly related to the chaos in the deep quantum regime, described by the random matrix theory \cite{randmat}.} Another way of saying it is the scrambling concept of \cite{scramble}: the OTOC growth rate determines the timescale over which a small package of information distributes itself over macroscopic distances (over the whole black hole horizon in this case); supposing pure exponential growth $e^{\lambda t}$, the exponent $\lambda$ is usually dubbed the Lyapunov exponent, in analogy to classical Lyapunov exponents.
+Systems dual to a classical black hole saturate the MSS bound of \cite{mss}: $\lambda\leq 2\pi T$.